cassianoperin/CHIP8_C/README.md

 1 - FPS 61 sometimes on vsync mode, review time measurement and detect when and why

 2 - quirk_display_wait is not working well on tests

+3 - Remap keys: first time pressed a remaped key, present some slow down

+4 - Rename quirks function